winterland1989/stdio/README.md

 `pack/unpack` has a little constant overhead but if the processing chain is long, it may be paid off.

-The reason for not introduce implicit fusion is that packed datatype is designed for sharing, which will destroy any form of fusion.
-On another hand, list in base is very bad at sharing but nice for processing.
+The reason to not introduce implicit fusion is that packed datatype is designed for sharing, which will destroy any form of fusion.
+On the other hand, list in base is very bad at sharing but nice for processing.
 So in stdio the choice is simple: we only provide packed operations, `pack/unpack` when you want fusion to happen.

 + Why not foundation?

-The array type in foundation is a sum type, which is unreasonable.
-And the abuse of type class/family is only a comlication IMO.
+The array type in foundation is a sum type, which is unreasonable and the abuse of type class/family is only a complication IMO.

 + What about `mmap`?

-Well, `mmap` certainly has its usage, but export `mmap` via pure data structures, e.g. `ByteString` is not a good idea IMO.
+Well, `mmap` certainly has its usage but exports `mmap` via pure data structures, e.g. `ByteString`, this is not a good idea IMO.
 Take a look at `System.IO.FD` module, the plan is to define a `MMap` data type and provide `FD/DiskFD` instance for it.

 + What about FFI with `Bytes` in stdio?

 You just have to understand a little bit about GHC's RTS: an unsafe FFI call works like a fat primitive machine code op which stops GC.
 So basically you can pass `ByteArray` to any unsafe FFI calls with the help of `UnliftedFFITypes` extension.
 On the other hand, if you want to make a safe FFI call, use `isPrimArrayPinned` to decide if you want to allocate a pinned copy.

-I plan to add a `Foregin.Bytes` module to help, which is not implemented yet.
+I plan to add a `Foreign.Bytes` module to help, which is not implemented yet.